Hibram007/BudgetMe3000/README.md

-# Budget Tracker
+# Budget Tracker 3000
-Web app that was converted to a PWA that allows users to sdd expenses/deposits to an existing budget without an internet connection.
+The following is Web app that was converted to a PWA that allows users to sdd expenses/deposits to an existing budget without an internet connection.
 Offline additions to the budget will be updated when internet is available.

 ## Tech used
 - Indexed DB